skip to main content

 • An independent Citizens’ Oversight Committee and annual audits are required

-If passed by local voters, a potential measure is projected to cost approximately $60 per $100,000 assessed value (not market) while bonds are outstanding.
+If passed by local voters, Measure E is projected to cost approximately $60 per $100,000 assessed value (not market) while bonds are outstanding.

 What is the difference between assessed value and market value?